FAMILY CAME FIRST

 9. The portion of traditional marriage vows to “forsake all others” is voluntary because Scripture contains no such requirement for the man.
 If, however, the man chooses to make this vow it is binding upon him (Numbers 30:2).

 10. A married woman who has sex with any man other than her husband commits adultery as long as he is still alive (Leviticus 18:20, 20:10, Romans 7:2-3), which means that adultery requires a married woman.
 Unless a married woman is involved there can be no adultery.
+Interestingly, while adultery by free persons was a death penalty offense, according to Leviticus 19:20, neither a slave wife or her lover were to be put to death for adultery because she was not free.
+There would be punishment, but not death, because her status was not that of a free woman.

 13. Although the standard of Genesis 2:24 called for permanent commitment on the part of the men, Moses permitted men to divorce their wives for adultery (Deuteronomy 24:1; Matthew 19:7-9).
 Christ later made a regulation for His church forbidding divorce between two Christians married to each other, effectively restoring the original standard of marriage within His church (1st Corinthians 7:10-11).